 Now on to the Facts!

 1.)
-A Canada goose can be very aggressive, especially when it comes to defending their young.
-They will even attack humans.
+A Canada goose can be very defensive, especially when it comes to defending their young.

 2.)
 Canada geese typically nest in the same area as their parents did.
 Many times they even use the same nest every year.